pivotal/docs-tap/vs-extension/troubleshooting.hbs.md

 ### Cause

-`Tiltfile` may be specifying an incorrect local path.
+The Tiltfile might be specifying an incorrect local path.

 ### Solution